Robert E. Webber: Early life

-The son of a Baptist minister, Webber was raised for the first seven years of his life in the small village of Mitulu in the Belgian Congo where his parents were missionaries with the Africa Inland Mission.
+The son of a Baptist minister, Webber was born in Philadelphia and raised for the first seven years of his life in the small village of Mitulu in the Belgian Congo where his parents were missionaries with the Africa Inland Mission.
 Chester Robert Webber and Harriett Basto Russell Webber had three children, Robert, an older sister Eleanor (Webber) Entwistle, and a younger brother, Kenneth Webber.
 His family returned to the United States when his brother became seriously ill and his father then became pastor of the Montgomeryville Baptist Church in Colmar, Pennsylvania.

-Family

-Webber was married twice.
-First, to N. Dawn McCallum Webber and they had 3 children: John, Alexandra, and Stefany.
-His second marriage was to Joanne Lindsell Webber, who had one son, Jeremy Buffam.

 Education

 He received his bachelor's degree from Bob Jones University in 1956 and went on to earn a divinity degree from the Reformed Episcopal Seminary in 1959, and a master's degree in theology from Covenant Theological Seminary in 1960.
-In 1968 he received his doctoral degree in theology from Concordia Seminary in Saint Louis.
+In 1968, he received his doctoral degree in theology from Concordia Seminary in Saint Louis.